skx/rss2email/README.md

 * We assume that `/usr/sbin/sendmail` exists and will send email successfully.
 * We assume the recipient and sender email addresses can be the same.
   * i.e. If you mail output to `bob@example.com` that will be used as the sender address.
+  * You can change the default sender via the [customization](#customization) process described next if you prefer though.

 # Customization